MileHacker Logo

 Urban Development and Climate

-Suez's location on the Gulf of Suez shapes its climate and local environment.
+Suez's location on the Gulf of Suez influences its climate and local environment.
 The city enjoys sea breezes, though temperatures still climb high during summer.
 The gulf is a biologically diverse area, though the immediate vicinity of Suez city focuses more on commercial shipping.
 The port facilities in Suez handle a large volume of international trade.

 A Global Artery